-- b) valid domestic goalkeeper licence; - valid UEFA recognition of competence equivalent to the licence required under a) above. - 3.
+- c) valid UEFA recognition of competence equivalent to the licence required under a) above. - 3.
 Goalkeeper coach of youth teams must be duly registered with the GFF, RFF, affiliated league or other member association of GFF.

 Article 54 - Common provisions applicable to UEFA coaching qualifications